Skip to main content

 Finally, you should make sure to follow Georgia's naming rules when choosing your trade name.
 If your business is not a corporation or LLC, you should not include any words or abbreviations like “corp.", “incorporated," or “LLC" that could confuse the public.

-To find your assumed name application form, you should go to your county clerk's website.
+You should go to your county clerk's website to find the application form for your assumed name.
 Georgia provides a complete list of county clerks on its Georgia clerks website.
-You can choose your county from the map or from a list.
+You can choose your county from the map or a list.

 Some counties, like Fulton county, offer a downloadable trade name application.
 If the trade name registration form is not available on your county clerk's website, you should call or email their office directly.
 They can offer more information on how to get the paperwork you need.

-The paperwork you will need to fill out may vary from county to county.
+The paperwork to fill out may vary from county to county.
 But state-level laws require you to provide certain basic company details.
 This information is usually easy to gather.
 You will need to:

 • Give your business's address.